jaredpetersen/kafka-connect-arangodb/docs/demo/README.md

 # Demo
-Let's run Kafka Connect ArangoDB in a local Kafka + ArangoDB Kubernetes cluster via MiniKube so that we can get a feel for how it all works together.
+Let's run Kafka Connect ArangoDB in a local Apache Kafka + ArangoDB Kubernetes cluster via MiniKube so that we can get a feel for how it all works together.

 ## Setup
 ### Minikube